ezzakri-anas/basic-matrix-library/README.md

 A basic library written in python to perform basic operations on vectors and two-dimensional matrices.

-No other packages are required for this project.
+No additional packages are required for this project.

 # Future improvements
 - Add support for multidimensional matrices.